Lemoncode/d3js-typescript-examples/01-bar-chart/Readme.md

 - We feel proud about this chart, we could now add a legend, x/y axis... but we will stop by now:
   - We could used a histogram layout to create this and save some time.
-  - If we talk to our boss (we are simulating that we are working on a news paper), he would say this is not the type of chart optimal to display election results (crap !).
+  - If we talk to our boss (remember that we are simulating that we are working on a newspaper), he would say this is not the type of chart optimal to display election results (crap !).

 In the next example we will create an horizontal rectangle showing a segment.